The Hobbit Tolkien Fan Edit Recut

 Overall Changes

-An Unexpected Journey covers the first half, while The Desolation of Smaug & The Battle of the Five Armies cover the second half.
+• All three Extended Edition Hobbit films ripped from the official 1080p Blu-rays and combined into one movie, with An Unexpected Journey being the first half and The Desolation of Smaug & The Battle of the Five Armies covering the second half.

 • On the digital versions, the movie is split with a short “Intermission.”